mattshoe/kdux/README.md

 ## Usage

-Here's a simple example of a `Store` that just manages a "Counter" to track a value:
+Here's a simple example of a [Store](docs/store.md) that manages a "Counter" to track a value:

 1. Define the State your store will be operating on
     ```kotlin